jake-jake-jake/steganocats/README.md

 ## Steganography is not cryptography

 Obligatory note that steganography is not encryption; you shouldn't count on the obscurity of your hidden message keeping it secure.
 That said, Steganocats will happily hide your encrypted bytes in kitty memes.

+## Version notes

+v.
+0.7 (March 29, 2016): It works, or should, mostly.
+The code is not pristine.
+There's only one, readily detectable mean of hiding info in images.
+Images are saved as PNGs.

 Photo: [meliha tunckanat](https://www.flickr.com/photos/tunckanat/4729470797/)